Read the 2025 Impact Report

 What is Prevention?

-Prevention is a deliberate commitment to health, wellness, and improved outcomes across the lifespan.
+Prevention is taking steps to stop problems before they start—or to keep them from getting worse.
+It focuses on encouraging healthy choices, reducing risks, and ensuring people have the support they need so that individuals, families, and communities can thrive.
 SAFE Project intentionally integrates prevention best practices at every level, recognizing that full-spectrum prevention saves lives.
 Moving beyond a “Just Say No” approach, we embrace comprehensive strategies that incorporate primary, secondary, and tertiary prevention—both within our organization and in partnership with external stakeholders—creating meaningful impact together!

 Substance use prevention is a proactive, ongoing process that aims to prevent the initiation and progressions substance use while mitigating associated harms.
 It is a multidisciplinary approach that reinforces protective factors and addresses risk while promoting overall health and well-being.
-Prevention plays a crucial role in fostering resilience and improving public health.
+Prevention is deliberate action in support of improved health and wellness.

 Preventing or delaying initial use through proactive measures.